bendows/atmega328p-pu/README.md

 Burn the "ArduinoISP" sketch under "file"->"examples"->"ArduinoISP" in the Arduino IDE to your Arduino Nano.

+Close the Arduino IDE (the rest of this guide does not use the arduino IDE

 ## 2. Install software and setup permissions

 Ubuntu